parsiya/parsiya.net/content/post/2021/2021-09-26-attack-surface-analysis-3-resurrection/index.markdown

 ## Some History
 I found two remote code execution bugs in the program.
 Both were rejected (we will see later why).
-Initially, I started the previous installment of this series to explain [these useless RCEs][useless-rce-twitter] but, the blog turned into a long review.
+Initially, I started the previous installment of this series to explain [these useless RCEs][useless-rce-twitter], but the blog turned into a long review.

 [useless-rce-twitter]: https://twitter.com/CryptoGangsta/status/1369844949651361794